| Read Time: 8 minutes | Personal Injury

 Regardless of what accident you endured, the financial consequences can heavily affect your life.
 The healthcare and personal property repair bills drain resources.
 A lawsuit may reimburse you for the expenses you have accumulated.

-Some people choose not to hire a lawyer, but they may pay one for legal advice.
+Some people choose not to hire a lawyer, but they may pay a personal injury lawyer an hourly rate for legal advice.
 The advice can address specific issues regarding their claims.
 Someone might need to know more about the admission of evidence or calculating non-economic damages.
 Firms assist to a certain degree without assuming responsibility for the case.

 When someone pays for legal advice by the hour, the firm does not represent them in court.
 The lawyer does not deal with the insurance company for the claimant or put the firm’s name on legal documents.
 You would need to handle the case on your own every step of the way.